 Botox treatment for bruxism (teeth grinding) at the Paris medical clinic

-Botox injections in the masseter and/or temporal muscles are an effective and lasting treatment for bruxism and its consequences (including the unsightliness of hypertrophic muscles, and the injections allow for facial refinement/narrowing).
+In many countries botox is used in the masseter and/or temporal for bruxism treatment and its consequences (including the unsightliness of hypertrophic muscles, and the injections allow for facial refinement/narrowing).

 A single session suffices for two thirds of patients.
 No secondary effects have been observed if the injecting practitioner is experienced (the diffusion or spread of the toxin, due to a bad injection, to the surface muscles of the face is the origin of the ‘frozen’ smile and lasts for about 6-8 weeks).